-SUA understands the value of engaging in unique internship and service-learning opportunities during study abroad.
-Internship and service-learning opportunities allow students to deepen their understanding of their language of study by applying it in a real-world context.
-For credit transfer, students must have pre-approval from the SUA Study Abroad Committee to ensure that the internship/service-learning opportunities meet the following SUA requirements:
+SUA recognizes the value of internships and service-learning experiences during study abroad, offering students the chance to apply their language skills in practical settings.
+To ensure credit transfer, students must obtain pre-approval from the SUA Study Abroad Committee, ensuring that the internship or service-learning opportunity meets specific SUA criteria:

-- Internships/service learning must be graded. - SUA students are required to use their "target" language during the entire activity (no English). - Certain academic components, such as reading/writing assignments, presentations, or class discussions, must be part of the activity.
+- Internships/service-learning must be graded. - Students must utilize their "target" language throughout the activity, excluding English. - The activity should include academic components such as reading/writing assignments, presentations, or class discussions.

-For internships/service-learning during study abroad, students are permitted to earn a maximum of 3 credits; however, the number of contact hours required for three credits may vary depending on the program or the host university.
-If a student is not interested in receiving academic credit, they should list the course in the Not-for-Credit section of the SUA Approval Form for Courses Abroad.
-As with all other regular courses, credits for internship/service-learning will be only evaluated and earned upon successful completion of the program and after review of the program's or the host university's transcript.
+For internships/service-learning, students can earn a maximum of 3 credits, with contact hours varying based on the program or host university.
+If students opt not to receive academic credit, they should list the course in the Not-for-Credit section of SUA's Approval Form for Courses Abroad.
+Credits for internships/service-learning will be awarded upon successful program completion and transcript review.